World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 • Measuring Spoons: Measuring spoons will help you to accurately measure the seasonings.

-• Casserole Dish: You need a casserole dish, obviously, to bake the lasagna.
+• Casserole Dish: You obviously need a casserole dish to bake the lasagna and serve it from.

 Enjoy later!